 Career expats see the local economy as a benefit.
-They move for better job opportunities or looking for a permanent change.
+They move for better job opportunities or look for a permanent change.

 Like starting a new job anywhere else globally, research your destination and make sure you tick all the right boxes.